 Ceramics Roberto Lugo firstname.lastname@example.org Glass Sharyn O’Mara email@example.com Fibers & Materials Studies Jesse Harrod firstname.lastname@example.org Metals/Jewelry/CAD-CAM Doug Bucci email@example.com Graphic & Interactive Design Kelly Holohan firstname.lastname@example.org Photography Byron Wolfe email@example.com Printmaking Amze Emmons firstname.lastname@example.org Painting Matthew Sepielli email@example.com Sculpture Karyn Olivier/

-Graduate students can register for fall 2019 courses in early April (exact day and time TBD) To access registration, students should sign into TUportal.
+Graduate students can register for fall 2019 courses starting April 4th, 2019.
+To access registration, students should sign into TUportal.
 On the left side, select the link for Self Service Banner, then Student, then Registration.

 The Tyler Advising Team in here to help if you have trouble registering for your courses.
 In some cases, an override may need to be put in for classes outside your department.
 If you run into issues, don’t hesitate to contact Kathy Peters (firstname.lastname@example.org), Assistant Director of Academic Advising; or Dave Logan (email@example.com), Director of Academic Advising.